kumaradityag/barebones-llm-chat/README.md

 # License

 This code is provided with no guarantees of any kind, and should be used at your own risk.
-This code is released under an MIT license, but you must cite this software if you use it as part of a piece of reseach publications.
+This code is released under an MIT license, with the specificity that you must cite this software if you use it as part of the code for a reseach publication.

 The underlying Molmo LLM has its own license, which you must ackowledge and contend with, if you use Molmo as the backend LLM.
 See *https://molmo.allenai.org/blog*